THE RAILROAD AT YEAR TEN—A DECADE!

 SP 7308 E works its way into Eugene.

 SP 7308 E passes the Eugene depot and freight depot.
 The passenger depot remains in service for Amtrak.
 My layout planning led to placing my classification yard in front of the depot scene.
 This yard serves the industry physically modeled on my railroad.
-It is very similar in function and size to the Bailey Street yard which was the original yard at Eugene, before the large hump yard was built along the mainline with construction of the Natron Cutoff (toady’s Cascade Line) in 1926.
+It is very similar in function and size to the Blair Street yard which was the original yard at Eugene, before the large hump yard was built along the mainline with construction of the Natron Cutoff (toady’s Cascade Line) in 1926.

 SP 7308 E completes its trek over the Cascade Subdivision as it rolls into the Eugene Arrival-Departure Yard.
 Seen in the background are some of the new industry structures completed as part of the track project in this area over the past couple of years.